 - How did members of law enforcement measure this amount?

-The answers to these questions and others may provide your attorney with insight into the quality of the case, how strong a particular defense might be, and whether you may be eligible to file a motion to suppress.
-For additional information on the offense of possession of a controlled substance you can check out Florida Statute 893.13(6)(a) or contact the criminal defense attorneys at Johnson and Lufrano, P.A.
+The answers to these questions and others may provide your drug crime attorney with insight into the quality of the case, how strong a particular defense might be, and whether you may be eligible to file a motion to suppress.
+For additional information on the offense of possession of a controlled substance you can check out Florida Statute 893.13(6)(a) or contact the lawyers for drug charges at Lufrano Legal, P.A.

 Sale of a Controlled Substance